vinay631/FunctionalHangman/README.md

 ## Functional Hangman

-Hangman game built using React and Scala with the help of PlayFramework.
+Hangman game built using React and Scala and PlayFramework.

 ### Starting the game